Steerable Visual Representations

 \subsection{Analysis of \model{}}

-We ablate the key architectural and training decisions in \model{} to isolate the contribution of each component.
-Unless stated otherwise, all experiments use the DINOv2 ViT-B/14 backbone and the RoBERTa-Large as the text encoder and are trained at $336{\times}336$ resolution with a batch size 12 for 500k iterations (${\sim}$84 H100 GPU-hours) on the full data mixture (\cref{sec:data}), using AdamW with a cosine schedule that warms up to $3{\times}10^{-4}$ over 5k steps, decays to $3{\times}10^{-5}$ by 40k steps, and remains constant thereafter.
-We evaluate in three domains: fine-grained classification probe accuracy (FG-CLS; \cref{subsec:pareto}), text steerability via CORE retrieval (\cref{subsec:cond_ret_exp}), and personalized object discrimination PR-AUC on PODS with descriptive prompts (\cref{subsec:text_density_exp}).
+We ablate three key architectural and training decisions in \model{} to isolate the contribution of each.
+More ablations are in \cref{apdx:more_ablations}.
+Unless otherwise noted, experiments use the DINOv2 ViT-B/14 backbone and the RoBERTa-Large language model and are trained at $336^2$ resolution with a batch size of 12 for 500k iterations (${\sim}$84 H100 GPU-hours) on the full data mixture (\cref{sec:data}), using AdamW with a cosine schedule that warms up to $3{\times}10^{-4}$ over 5k steps, decays to $3{\times}10^{-5}$ by 40k steps, and remains constant thereafter.
+We test fine-grained classification probe accuracy (FG-CLS; \cref{subsec:pareto}), referential segmentation performance (ADE; \cref{subsec:pareto}), steerability via CORE (\cref{subsec:cond_ret_exp}), and PR-AUC on PODS with descriptive prompts (\cref{subsec:text_density_exp}).

 \paragraph{Architecture Choices.} \model{} has three principal design choices: early fusion of text within the ViT, tanh-gated CA layers, and MLP text projector. \cref{tab:arch_ablation} ablates each component.